mehreen019/vlm3d-task-2/docs/IMPROVED_VLM3D_TASK2.md

    This happens when some classes have no positive samples in the dataset (like "Mosaic attenuation pattern: 0 samples" in your validation set).
 The macro AUROC becomes undefined for these classes.
    **Solution**: Fixed by computing AUROC only for classes with positive samples and averaging the valid values.
 The evaluation function now handles this automatically.

+8. **Accuracy Showing 0**
+   In multi-label classification, `accuracy_score` from sklearn calculates "exact match" accuracy (all labels must be correct for a sample to count as correct).
+With 18 classes and imbalanced data, this will almost always be 0.
+   **Solution**: Added multiple accuracy metrics:
+   - **Hamming Accuracy**: Fraction of individual predictions that are correct
+   - **Exact Match Accuracy**: Original accuracy (samples where ALL labels are correct)
+   - **Sample Accuracy**: Average accuracy per sample Use Hamming Accuracy as the primary accuracy metric for multi-label tasks.

 ## 📁 File Structure

 ```